KristianRaue/cedalo.github.io/blogposts/_posts/2020-05-20-shopify-dashboard-part-2-build-a-shopify-to-kafka-gateway.md

 image_url: "/assets/images/blogposts/streamsheets-shopify-kafka.png"
 ---

-In this video post you see how you can build a Streamsheet that receives data from Shopify via Apache Kafka The resulting Streamsheet generates aggregations and charts to serve as a real-time dashboard for a Shopify online shop.
+In this video post you see how you can build a Streamsheet that receives data from Shopify via Apache Kafka.
+The resulting Streamsheet generates aggregations and charts to serve as a real-time dashboard for a Shopify online shop.

 This is the second part of the Shopify/Kafka/Streamsheet use case.
 In the first part we built a cloud based gateway to connect a Shopify store to Apache Kafka (hosted on the Confluent Cloud).
 In this second part we build a Streamsheet on a second Streamsheet Server that subscribes to the Kafka cluster and displays the real time data from Shopify in a dashboard.